NSLS-II-BMM/linkam-ophyd/ophyd.rst

  16     LN2 pump is in auto mode
 =====  ============================

-So, if
+Suppose this is a pythonically True statement:

 .. code-block:: python

    linkam.status_code.get() & 2 == 2

-Then the temperature is at its set point.
+This means that the temperature is at its set point.
+So, if ``linkam.status_code`` is 6.0, then the 2-bit is set and the temperature is at its set point.
+As the temperature is ramping up, ``linkam.status_code`` would be 4.0.
+The 2-bit is unset, indicating that he temperature is not at the set point.

 Here is how we encode this in Ophyd.
 We need to create a DerivedSignal which is used to extract the 2 bit from the